 Displaying courses in grid format on moodle homepage

-Computer Science HOWTO Teaching Diary published on Friday, December 16, 2022 (about 5 months, 3 weeks, and 20 hours ago)
+Computer Science HOWTO Teaching Diary published on Friday, December 16, 2022 (one year, 7 months, and one week ago)

 On the front page of moodle when using the boost theme, there is a linear list of courses.
 If you want a grid of courses, you can use the suggestion from here, a plugin named filter codes.
 I tested this on moodle version 4.1 and it works perfectly.